sviatlanahoehn/BelElect/README.md

 ### Reference

-In you use this resource, please cite our paper:
+In you use this resource, please cite our [paper]:

 S. Höhn, N. Asher, S. Mauw.
 (2021) Examining Linguistic Biases in Telegram with a Game Theoretic Analysis.
 In proceedings of the 3rd Multidisciplinary International Symposium on Disinformation in Open Online Media (MISDOOM).